perkexchange/woocommerce-paymentgateway/README.md

 2. Latest release of the Perk.Exchange plugin ZIP
 3. Your site is setup to use the KIN currency.
 This currency is available after the plugin is installed.

+## Installation

+1. Go to https://github.com/perkexchange/woocommerce-paymentgateway/releases and download the latest release of the plugin
+2. Navigate to Plugins >> Add New >> Upload plugin
+3. Select the ZIP file from Step 1.
+4. Click **Install Now**

 ## Configuration

 1. Go to WooCommerce >> Settings >> Payments